 A GOOD CHOICE–Moderately Reactive Cookware

 Remove food from metal as soon as it is cooked to minimize it developing a metallic taste.
-Once stainless steel has been scratched by heavy scouring, it will leach chromium and copper (if it contains copper).
+Once stainless steel has been scratched by heavy scouring, it will leach chromium and nickel.
 Therefore don’t scour stainless cookware.
 When you’ve burned something onto the pot, cover it with baking soda, salt or a strong detergent and let it rest for a day or more if necessary.
 The soda will “lift” off the scorched food.